Life inside the Forbidden City

 KNOCKING THE TILES

-Inverted mud jars were placed under the floor tiles of the Hall to create a special resonance or echo when certain tiles were struck.
-Ministers who were given the honour of an audience with the emperor were to mention their ancestors while kowtowing.
-When striking their foreheads against the floor the more resonant sounds were considered a sign of great respect for the emperor.
-It became common practice for eunuchs in charge of the hall to indicate which places had the best resonance in exchange for a bribe.
-Guests found it extremely difficult to produce a noteable sound however hard they slammed their heads against the floor tiles without having first greased someone’s palm.
+The floor tiles of the Hall featured inverted mud jars underneath to create a unique echo or resonance when struck.
+Ministers granted an audience would mention their ancestors while kowtowing (the act of kneeling and bowing so low as to touch the ground with the forehead).
+The louder, more resonant sounds produced by striking tiles were considered a sign of great respect for the emperor.
+This ritual became corrupt, as eunuchs in charge of the Hall would indicate the places with the best resonance in exchange for a bribe.
+Guests found it nearly impossible to produce a noticeable sound, no matter how hard they struck the floor, without first greasing a eunuch’s palm.

 BED CHAMBER